German election tight; Merkel's bloc eyes worst result yet

 The Social Democrats, meanwhile, celebrated a comeback after polling only 20.5% in 2017 and slipping well below that in recent years.
 Their general secretary, Lars Klingbeil, said "with this, we have the mission to form a coalition.”
 He wouldn't say which coalition partners would be approached.

-Scholz of the Social Democrats could also form a coalition with the Greens and Free Democrats, if the projected results hold up.
+Social Democrat Scholz could also form a coalition with the Greens and Free Democrats, if the projected results hold up.
 The Greens traditionally lean toward Scholz's party and the Free Democrats toward Laschet's.

 Scholz proclaimed the projected result a “great success.”
 He said many voters chose his party “because they want a change of goverment and because they want this country's next chancellor to be Olaf Scholz.”